China November bank lending jumps 56 percent as government orders up more stimulus

 Bank lending and changes in money supply are crucial parts of China's monetary policy.
 The government tells commercial banks how much to lend and when to lend each year.

-New bank loans made up for 74 percent of TSF in November, up from 51 percent in January, suggesting banks are shifting some shadow loans back onto their books.

-TSF jumped from October but was still below the monthly average in the first 10 months.
+(This version of the story has been refiled to fill in day of month in dateline)

-(Reporting by Koh Gui Qing, Kevin Yao and Jake Spring; Editing by Kim Coghill)
+(Reporting by Koh Gui Qing and Kevin Yao; Editing by Kim Coghill)